RTurney/frontend-dev-app-test/README.md

 ## Technology

-We use React Native and ideally so should your solution.
+Feel free to use any external libraries to enhance your React Native solution.
+We do not expect you to implement things like navigation or state management from scratch.

 ## Deliverable